County Fair Guide

 Est. 1845July

 The Knox County Fair in Mount Vernon is one of the premier agricultural events in central Ohio's heartland, drawing from a county with a strong farming identity and one of the state's most picturesque county seats.
-Dating to 1845, it is one of Ohio's oldest and most enduring agricultural fair traditions.
-Harness racing is featured.
+Its history stretches back to 1845, placing it among Ohio's oldest agricultural fairs.
+The fair includes harness racing among its attractions.

 12. 12